Vinay Mohan Kwatra

-Vinay Mohan Kwatra, (born 15 December 1962) is an Indian diplomat of Indian Foreign Service who served as the 34th Foreign Secretary of India, from May 2022 until July 2024 and is currently serving as Ambassador of India to the United States.
+Vinay Mohan Kwatra (born 15 December 1962) is an Indian diplomat of Indian Foreign Service (IFS) who served as the 34th Foreign Secretary of India, from May 2022 until July 2024 and is currently serving as Ambassador of India to the United States.
 Previously, he has served as the Ambassador of India to France and Nepal.

 Early life and education

 Vinay Mohan Kwatra was born on 15 December 1962.
-He holds a degree of B Sc Agriculture and Animal Husbandry (Hons.) from G. B. Pant University of Agriculture and Technology, and Master's in Science (M.Sc.).
-Kwatra speaks French, Hindi and English.
+He holds the degree of B.Sc. and M.Sc. in Agriculture and Animal Husbandry from G. B. Pant University of Agriculture and Technology.
 He has also obtained a diploma in International Relations from the Graduate Institute of International and Development Studies.